Data-Integrity-Group/Wip/README.md

           * assume this is so - at least for now

+- Another Copy area like this appears lower in this file
+  - can it be used as a template?
 - https://github.com/HwWobbe/PubBmH/blob/main/README.md#review-newguy-resume
   - ( adding this block did not break the preceding one )
   - this jump approach worked